 Grab your map and join us on a journey of learning and discovery on the Pathways to Connect & Protect 2021.
 Choose your destination (track) and hit the road (Zoom).
 At each pit stop (session) in your journey, you will connect with other travelers (attendees) and tour guides (industry experts) and uncover new ideas, trends and developments in banking.
 All roads lead to your final destination – an in-person (COVID rules permitting) block party at the Greater Richmond Convention Center in September.
 There will be food, music, business sessions and the opportunity to see your friends and colleagues in person from a safe physical distance.

 Recent Congressional focus and well-publicized BSA enforcement actions and fines continue to support a climate proving BSA compliance remains of paramount importance to all financial institutions.
 Treasury continues to rely on financial institutions to serve as the “front-line gatekeepers” for law enforcement efforts to safeguard the U.S. financial system from the abuses of financial crimes, including money laundering and terrorist financing.
 The federal regulatory agencies continue to rely on financial institutions to take “every reasonable step” to identify, minimize, and manage any risks that illicit financial activity may pose to the individual institution and the industry.
 Ongoing initiatives by the Financial Crimes Enforcement Network (FinCEN), and continued expansions of the federal examination procedures, reinforce the need to have a strong BSA program at your institution.

 Compliance School consists of two tracks, Lending and Deposits, and is designed for entry-mid level compliance personnel.
-In 2020, the school will be virtual and the Lending track will be two days and the Deposits track will be one day.
+In 2020, the school will be virtual and the Lending track will be three days and the Deposits track will be one day.
 Both sessions will cover the latest regulation updates.